-With the recent outbreak of hand, foot, mouth disease or also known as HFMD, parents are getting more concerned of whether it is safe to bring their children to public places or even schools.
-While the disease have always been known as an endemic (i.e. an infection that is always present, but in low-frequency), this year alone more than 40,200 cases have been reported across Malaysia.
+With the recent outbreak of hand, foot, mouth disease or also known as HFMD, parents are getting more concerned about whether it is safe to bring their children to public places or even schools.
+While the disease has always been known as an endemic (i.e. an infection that is always present, but in low-frequency), this year alone more than 40,200 cases have been reported across Malaysia.
 Most recently, it even claimed two casualties, putting everyone on high alert.

 But what exactly is HFMD?
 How did it get transmitted from a person to another, and is there anything that we can do about it?
 In this article, we are going to learn all about the disease and the precautionary steps that need to be taken to prevent it from spreading to our little ones.